m-laprise/llamaparty/step_by_step_resources.md

 When do I need to fine-tune?

-* When using state-of-the-art commercial models (for instance, GPT-4 or Anthropic's Claude), a lot of tasks can be achieved either zero-shot or using in-context learning (providing a few examples in the prompt), with carefully crafted prompts.
+* When using state-of-the-art commercial models (for instance, GPT-4 or Anthropic's Claude 2), a lot of tasks can be achieved either zero-shot or using in-context learning (providing a few examples in the prompt), with carefully crafted prompts.
-  * In addition, some commercial models may only be available for inference through an API, without access to the weights, in which case it may be impossible to fine-tune it locally.
+  * In addition, some commercial models may only be available for inference through an API, without access to the weights, in which case it may be impossible to fine-tune locally.
-* Open-source models, on average at this moment, do not perform as well on as large a variety of tasks "out of the box."
+* Open-source models, on average at this moment, do not perform as well on as large a variety of tasks "out of the box" (compared to GPT-4 or Claude 2).
 It is often advantageous to fine-tune them for the specific domain or task you are considering.
-  * Open-source models are open, so it is generally possible to access the pre-trained weights for purposes of further training.
+  * Open-source models are open, so it is generally possible to access the pre-trained weights for fine-tuning.
 * Ultimately, you need to try it and decide -- for my specific use case, is the performance of the pre-trained model "good enough" based on a pre-determined definition of what good means for this task?

 ## Practical guides